-Find here a wealth of resources to become an organizer and where to start.
+Find here a wealth of resources to become a professional organizer and where to start.

-When I first started in the organizing industry I was so happy to find plenty of information on the web, however it was all over the place.
-If you are just starting or if your business is young and you’re looking forward to give it a boost, consider these resources to become a Professional Organizer
+When I first started in the organizing industry I was so happy to find plenty of information on the web however, it was all over the place.
+If you are just starting or if your business is young and you’re looking forward to giving it a boost, consider these resources to become a Professional Organizer.

 Before you take off and go work with a client you must create your business.
 Make sure you educate yourself well on the various options of IRS you have to make the best choice according to your plans and current personal situation.
 State legislation varies widely and you should discuss with a CPA what your options are.
 Another source of information is www.SBA.gov.